 The law library has four publicly accessible print scanners available for use at no charge.

 There are three copier/scanner units - two on the 5th floor in the copy center and one on the 3rd floor near the journals.
-There is also a book scanner on the 5th floor in the copy center.
+There are also two book scanners on the 5th floor in the copy center.

-The book scanner is especially recommended for bound materials.
-This flatbed scanner has a beveled edge which allows the user to scan materials with out breaking the bindings.
-The book scanner offers multiple scan settings, such as choice of resolution and color scans.
+The book scanners are especially recommended for bound materials.
+The flatbed scanner has a beveled edge which allows the user to scan materials with out breaking the bindings.
+The book scanners offer multiple scan settings, such as choice of resolution and color scans.
 See the instructions for using the book scanner.

 The copier/scanner units are best for quick scanning of unbound materials.
 They offer limited settings and scan more quickly than the book scanner.

 On the copier/scanner units, users select the scanner function and enter an email address.
 When your scan is complete, the machine automatically sends a PDF file to you.
 With the book scanner, users create a PDF file which they can then email or copy onto a thumb drive.

 The Law School Copy Shop also offers scanning services for 5 cents per page.
 They can scan documents into either a .pdf file (not editable) or a .tif file (editable).
 Scanned pages may delivered as an email attachment, on a floppy disk, or burned to a CD-Rom.